-Church in Chains is an independent Irish charity (CHY 15443) that encourages prayer and action in support of persecuted Christians worldwide, with a special focus on China, Egypt, Eritrea, India, Iran, Iraq, Nigeria, North Korea, Pakistan, Syria, Turkey and Uzbekistan.
+Church in Chains is an independent Irish charity (CHY 23070) that encourages prayer and action in support of persecuted Christians worldwide, with a special focus on China, Egypt, Eritrea, India, Iran, Nigeria, North Korea and Pakistan.
 It is a member of Aontas, Evangelical Alliance Ireland, The Wheel, the Department of Foreign Affairs Committee on Human Rights and an associate member of the Religious Liberty Partnership.

 Church in Chains raises awareness of the plight of persecuted Christians, encourages prayer and action on their behalf, advocates before governments and ambassadors and sends aid to help Christian victims of conflict (including those who have been forced from their homes by extremists), to support prisoners’ families and to supply Bibles where they cannot otherwise be obtained.

-Church in Chains publishes the latest news in a quarterly magazine, weekly email, on Facebook and on this website.
+Church in Chains publishes the latest news in a quarterly magazine, weekly email, on Facebook, Twitter and Instagram and on this website.
 The Church in Chains Global Guide is a 48-page booklet that gives an overview of the persecution of Christians in 60 countries.
 Church in Chains brings presentations about the persecuted church to churches and other audiences (such as conferences, schools and youth groups), and takes part in media interviews.
 Also, Church in Chains runs an annual conference in September, featuring a guest speaker from the persecuted church.

 Church in Chains coordinates a network of prayer groups that meet monthly or quarterly.
 We organise a Lent Prayer Project for Christian prisoners and we provide resources for the annual International Day of Prayer for the Persecuted Church (in November).
 More information about prayer resources.